sdc-china/IDA-doc/_posts/2018-01-15-pipeline-configuration-PCtoPS.md

    ![][pipeline_pstops]

-3. Run the pipeline,you can check the pipeline build status.If sucessful,it means the snapshot is deployed from PC to PS side.
+3. Run the pipeline, then you can check the pipeline build status.
+If sucessful, it means the snapshot is deployed from PC to PS side.

    ![][pipeline_pcdeployps]

  **Known Limitions:**

- IDA machine,PC Server,PS server should be linux server.
+ IDA machine, PC Server, PS server should be Linux server.

 [pipeline_sshkey]: ../images/pipeline/pipeline_sshkey.png
 [pipeline_bpmconfiguration]: ../images/pipeline/pipeline_bpmconfiguration.png